filipmelik/wavelog-trx-interface/README.md

 - Icom IC-7300

 ### How to build the HW
-todo - per-rig level shifter instructions - possibly in separate wiki page
+todo -  which esp32 boards are supported, per-rig level shifter instructions - possibly in separate wiki page

 ### How to install firmware to the device
 todo esp webtool, esptool.py, maybe arduino/thonny?